Toni998/LiveOddService/README.md

 -Live scoreboard can start, update, finish and output football matches.<br />

 Functionalities : <br />
--Starting football match<br />
+- Starting football match<br />
--Checking if teams are participating world cup <br />
+- Checking if teams are participating world cup <br />
--Checking if given team pair is a valid one <br />
+- Checking if given team pair is a valid one <br />
--Updating apsulute score<br />
+- Updating apsulute score<br />
--Getting summary for all matches and apply sorting.<br />
+- Getting summary for all matches and apply sorting.<br />

 The scoreboard supports the following operations:
 1. Start a new match, assuming initial score 0 – 0 and adding it the scoreboard.